phoenix-rtos/phoenix-rtos-doc/kernel/syscalls/README.md

 # System calls

 System call (commonly abbreviated to syscall) is an entry point to execute a specific user program's request to a service from the kernel.
-The operating system kernel runs in a privileged mode to protect a sensitive software and hardware parts from the other software components.
+The operating system kernel runs in a privileged mode to protect sensitive software and hardware parts from the other software components.
 A user application executing in an unprivileged mode does not have access to the protected data.
-Performing a hardware interrupt or conducting a trap handled by the kernel, the user application can obtain sensitive data from the kernel, e.g. an information about all processes running in the system.
+Performing a hardware interrupt or conducting a trap handled by the kernel, the user application can obtain sensitive data from the kernel, e.g. information about all processes running in the system.

 ## Prototypes and definition

 In Phoenix-RTOS prototypes and definitions of the system calls are located in the `libphoenix` library.
-A list of the all system calls is placed in a `phoenix-rtos-kernel/include/syscalls.h` header files, grouped by categories.
+A list of all system calls is placed in a `phoenix-rtos-kernel/include/syscalls.h` header files, grouped by categories.

 System call prototypes should be placed in the appropriate header file in the `libphoenix` standard library, referring to the syscall's category.